nexmo-community/sms-translation-demo-app/README.md

 # Real-Time Google Translate SMS Demo Application

-This demo application will recieve incoming SMS messages, translate them into a language of your choice and display them on the screen in real time.
+This demo application will recieve incoming SMS messages, translate them into a language of your choice, and display them on the screen in real time.

 The project uses Node, React, Google Translate and Nexmo to create a real-time SMS translation demo application.
 Using a websocket, incoming text messages are sent to Google Translate API and then forwarded to the front-end application for display.